← All insights

 AI Automation vs Hiring: The Real Cost Comparison for UK SMEs

-March 2026 · 6 min read
+Updated April 2026 · 7 min read

 At some point, every growing business faces the same question: do I hire someone to handle the workload, or is there a better way?
-With Employer's NI rising to 15% in 2025 and the National Living Wage hitting £12.21/hour, the true cost of a new hire has never been higher.
-AI automation doesn't replace your team — but for specific types of work, it's a fraction of the cost and available around the clock.
+With Employer's NI at 15% and the National Living Wage at £12.71/hour from April 2026, the true cost of a new hire has never been higher.

 Here's an honest comparison of what each option actually costs, what each one is good at, and how to decide which one your business needs.